colab-coop/bylaws/ARTICLE-3.markdown

 must offer the membership an apology upon taking action, which shall include an explanation of the need for proceeding without member ratification and steps taken to ensure any demonstrated concerns of membership were taken into account.

-This stipulation does not apply to amendments or changes to these bylaws as specified in Section 3.1, which must always be ratified by the full membership.
+This stipulation **DOES NOT** apply to amendments or changes to these bylaws as specified in Section 3.1, which must always be ratified by the full membership.